 1 chicken breast (about ½ pound), thinly sliced

 1 small bunch Chinese broccoli, broccoli rabe, or broccolini—stalks and florets separated

 lime wedges, to serve

-¼ green thai chili or ½ serrano, thinly sliced, to serve
+¼ green Thai chili or ½ serrano chili, thinly sliced, to serve

 1. Combine the first 7 ingredients in a small bowl and set aside.

 2. Soak the noodles according to package directions for stir-frying, then drain and rinse under cold water.
-Set aside in a bowl and toss with the sesame oil to keep the noodles from clumping up.
+Toss in a bowl with the sesame oil to keep the noodles from clumping up and set aside.

 5. Pour in the sauce, tossing and stirring constantly until all the noodles, chicken, and vegetables are well coated.